danielabrozzoni/Smoke_detector/README.md

 # Unix World
 You have only one file, it isn't difficult lol
 # Windows
-(Are you reeeally sure you want to use Tumblr)
+(Are you reeeally sure you want to use Windows? :c)
 - dweet: an example, with this you can send your data on dweet.io
 - Grafico: in progress
 - SerialeC: reads all the data on serial port and sends on dweet